PTSD Dentist

 Out With The Old, In With The New

-For a good majority of adults, old fashioned dentistry was the root of many dental fears.
+For a good majority of adults, old-fashioned dentistry was the root of many dental fears.
 These were the days before anesthesia and fast drilling techniques.
-Back in the day, the entire process of being at the dentist was agonizingly slow.
-For most patients, the process was a painful one to say the least.
+Back in the day, the entire dental process was agonizingly slow.
+For most patients, the process was a painful one, to put it mildly.

-Luckily, dentistry has changed a lot in the past few decades, and with new cutting-edge tools and dental techniques, we have found ways to make the most serious procedure feel quick and painless.
+Luckily, dentistry has undergone significant changes in the past few decades, and with the introduction of new cutting-edge tools and dental techniques, we have found ways to make even the most serious procedures feel quick and painless.

 Overcoming Your Fear Of The Dentist

-If you are someone who is extremely fearful about visiting the dentist, here are a few suggestions to keep in mind:
+If you are extremely fearful about visiting the dentist, here are a few suggestions to keep in mind:

 • Find a Good Dentist

-Of course, the top suggestion is to make sure that you are seeing a dentist with whom you feel comfortable with.
-Schedule an appointment so that you can speak with him or her.
+• Of course, the top suggestion is to make sure that you are seeing a dentist with whom you feel comfortable.
+Schedule an appointment to speak with them.
 If you find someone who feels warm, caring, and is well-versed in treating patients with PTSD, you’re off to a good start.

 • Find a Dentist Who Uses Sedation

-Contrary to what many people believe, not all dentists use sedation.
-Make sure to talk to your dentist about the types of sedation that they use in their facility.
+• Contrary to what many people believe, not all dentists use sedation.
+Be sure to discuss with your dentist the types of sedation they use in their facility.
 Being sedated in some form or another during your treatment can help to calm your stress levels and get you into a place free from feeling pain during your procedure.

 • Have An Understanding Of Your Procedure Beforehand

-Talk to your dentist and get to know more about the procedure that will be performed on you.
-Whether you are going in for a regular cleanup or a more extensive treatment, knowing exactly what is going to happen can be helpful.
+• Consult with your dentist to learn more about the procedure that will be performed on you.
+Whether you are undergoing a regular cleanup or a more extensive treatment, knowing exactly what to expect can be helpful.
 Essentially, the more you know about what is going to happen, the more in control you will feel.